involvex/PixelForge-AI-Studio/README.md

 ---

 **PixelForge AI Studio** - Where creativity meets artificial intelligence.
-Create, edit, and animate pixel art with the power of AI at your fingertips.
+Create, edit, and animate pixel art with the power of AI at your fingertips, organized in a flexible, modular interface.